Content signal production systems is like building a portfolio.

 The difference between scribbling a post and crafting an engaging piece that converts is the marketing intent.

-2. It complies with certain rules — such as SEO for content or video, user experience, conversion rate statistics.
+- It complies with certain rules – such as organic signal discovery mechanisms for content or video, user experience, conversion rate statistics.

-3. It aims for a particular segment of the marketing funnel.
+- It aims for a particular segment of the audience signal conversion continuum.

 Some content formats work better in given industries or verticals.
 Delivering textual content to YouTube aficionados converts worse than video.